Personal interviews for applicants to join Dubai Police Academy begin

-His Excellency Major General Dr. Saleh Abdullah Murad, Director General of Human Resources Department at Dubai Police and Chairman of the Personal Interview Committee, confirmed that the committee has begun interviewing male and female students who meet the conditions required to join the candidates’ course at the Dubai Police Academy, which has today become a destination for all young male and female citizens who wish to obtain the highest specialized and advanced educational, academic and military level..
+The Director of the General Department of Human Resources at Dubai Police, and Chairman of the Personal Interview Committee, Major General Dr. Saleh Abdullah Murad, confirmed that the committee has begun interviewing male and female students who meet the conditions required to join the candidates’ course at the Dubai Police Academy, which has today become a destination for all citizens, young men and women, who wish to obtain the highest level of specialized and advanced education, academic and military training.

-He explained that the mechanism of interviews with the nominated students, the selection criteria and the tests that the applicant undergoes, were chosen and determined to be in line with the global level of the status of the Dubai Police Academy as a leading police institution in security work, and built on well-studied foundations that ultimately contribute to graduating batches with high efficiency that serve the goals, objectives and future aspirations of the Dubai Police..

 Follow our latest local and sports news, and the latest political and economic developments via Google News